 With a majority approval by the local people, the venture began at Ward Melville’s own personal expense of $500,000, or in today’s conversion, over $8, 000,000.
 He relocated, demolished, or modified some thirty-five buildings in the downtown area.
 The enormous undertaking also included the rerouting of roads, the relocation of large trees, and moving one million cubic yards of dirt.
 A two acre Village Green was created opening the vista to the harbor.
 The new Stony Brook Village Center, which now housed many of the existing businesses of old Stony Brook, was completed in the summer of 1941.
 It has long been recognized as the first planned shopping center in the country.
 In fact, it is where the American Institute of Architects held their annual meeting for many years.

 Ward and Dorothy’s patronage continued long after the completion of the new village.
 Land and monetary donations to various organizations made them champions of local causes.
 Today, The Ward Melville Heritage Organization perpetuates their vision and teaches people the significance of their contributions to the Long Island community.
 The list of properties owned by the organization includes:

 Three Village Society for Lending Aids to the Sick

-The Stony Brook Museums buildings and grounds and The Hawkins-Mount House c.
+The Long Island Museum and The Hawkins-Mount House c.
 1725